matteoquintiliani/earthworm-docker-sandbox/README.md

 ### Compiling Earthworm modules

-Default settings compile all Earthworm modules from last revision in the main Subversion directory from `svn://svn.isti.com/earthworm/trunk`.
+Default settings compile all Earthworm modules from latest Earthworm Subversion revision in `svn://svn.isti.com/earthworm/trunk` tested by this tool.

-You can choose to compile only specific modules by setting variable `ARG_SELECTED_MODULE_LIST` in `Makefile.env`.
+ You can optionally choose to compile only specific modules by setting variable `ARG_SELECTED_MODULE_LIST` in `Makefile.env`.
 Example:

 ```sh
 ARG_SELECTED_MODULE_LIST=" \